Biology - BA

 The St. Kate's biology major gives students an understanding of the major principles of biology in a manner that encourages the development of critical-thinking skills.
 Faculty members encourage students to take an active role in their own educational experiences and foster a cooperative - rather than competitive - learning environment in which women thrive.
 Students receive hands-on experience with advanced biological techniques and instrumentation.

 The biology curriculum provides a solid foundation of first- and second-year courses followed by a variety of advanced courses in topics spanning the discipline.
 Students frequently use electronic databases to access the scientific literature and professional software programs to analyze data.
-Students often collaborate with faculty on research projects and have access to an on-site cadaver, tissue culture facilities and modern biological instrumentation for laboratory work.
+Students often collaborate with faculty on research projects and have access to an on-site cadaver, tissue culture facilities, and modern biological instrumentation for laboratory and field work.

 Students also have opportunities to explore their creative, intellectual, and scientific potentials through research projects done in collaboration with faculty.
 This type of experience allows students to discover the dynamic nature of the scientific process, to experience autonomy in their thinking while seeing how collaboration enhances scientific creativity and productivity, and to learn the value of perseverance through the frustrations that often accompany conducting and trouble-shooting experiments.
 Together with faculty mentors, students pose original research questions and are involved in experimental design, data gathering, and in interpretation of results.
-Through conference presentations and publications, students participate in sharing research results with the larger scientific community.
+Through conference presentations and publications, students share their research results with the larger scientific community.
 Participation in research activities as an undergraduate helps some students decide if research is an appropriate career path and enhances their chances of being accepted into graduate programs.
 For example, one student recently worked with faculty on a field study of wetlands, which not only enriched her education but made her better prepared for graduate school.
 Another student performed genetic analysis of bacteria, giving her the lab experiences she needed to pursue a Ph.D. in molecular biology.
-Students may receive stipends to support their research activities through the Summer Scholars Program and Faculty/Student Collaborative 3M Grants.
+Students may receive stipends to support their research activities through the Summer Scholars Program, the Assistantship Mentoring Program, and Faculty/Student Collaborative 3M STEM Grants.

 This major is offered in the College for Women only.